elastic/apm-agent-nodejs/README.md

-Though Opbeat provides other means of handling [release tracking](https://opbeat.com/docs/articles/get-started-with-release-tracking/), you can also use this client to do the same.
+Though Opbeat provides other means of handling [release tracking](https://opbeat.com/docs/articles/get-started-with-release-tracking/), you can also use this agent to do the same.

 Use the `trackRelease()` function with the optional options and callback arguments: